Best Known For

 After six months, a prison bus driver grew wise to their suspicious behavior and reported them to the authorities.
 Williams and his gang were caught.
 Michigan's inmate release program was dismantled immediately afterward.

-Shortly before Williams' trial, the prison bus driver who caught the group suddenly refused to give his testimony after claiming he and his family were threatened with violence.
+Shortly before Williams's trial, the prison bus driver who caught the group suddenly refused to give his testimony after claiming he and his family were threatened with violence.
 The trial was dropped, and Williams completed the rest of his sentence.
 Upon parole, he immediately returned to robbing federally insured banks.

 Williams, more determined than ever not to get caught by authorities, began training to become a better robber.
 He assembled several gangs, employing an estimated 20 people at any given time.
 The group studied police and FBI training tapes, read up on military strategy, regularly attended the firing range, and educated themselves on police weaponry and technology.
 They would also work out to stay in peak condition, and perform trial runs of the robberies in each other's apartments.
 Williams even had a timed exercise to see how quickly each robber could jump over a counter and pull cash out of a register drawer.
 His heists were typically completed in less than a minute, giving police little or no time to respond.

 Most of their robberies went fairly smoothly, but no amount of careful planning could save Williams from his eventual arrest.
 In June of 1975, a security guard was wounded by a gunshot to the head during one of the crew's payroll robberies.
+A car chase ensued, and authorities trapped Williams in a Queens neighborhood.
+After a volley of fire, Williams was arrested and charged with robbery, assault, and attempted murder.

 profile name: Chaz Williams profile occupation: